esch3r/Matlab-Proj/README.md

 # Matlab-Proj
-*This is my first time using markdown on github* ~~Strickthrough oh look it stroke-ith~~
+*This is my first time using markdown on github*

 ## This Respository Includes:

 ### .M files for miscellaneous plots & Visualizations
 Relating to and used in a common differential Equations course.
-As well as some digital image processing theory, Computational Photography, and Computer Vision
+As well as some  [Digital imageProcessing ECSE-4540](https://www.youtube.com/watch?v=UhDlL-tLT2U&list=PLuh62Q4Sv7BUf60vkjePfcOQc8sHxmnDX), [Computational photography CS6475](https://www.youtube.com/watch?v=45gqr8e6WG4&list=PLAwxTw4SYaPn-unAWtRMleY4peSe4OzIY), and [Computer Vision CSCI512](https://www.youtube.com/watch?v=skaQfPQFSyY&list=PL7v9EfkjLswLfjcI-qia-Z-e3ntl9l6vp)

 ### .M files for Tutorial into recreational uses of Modeling for fun and Profit.
 Signal processing of financial signals using Matlab to smooth out Noisy signals & Cross Correlating previous patterns and known